shubhamkalsait/kubernetes-b19/README.md

 2] Kub-Proxy :-

  + Maintains network rules on nodes, enabling communication between pods and external network.
+ + Kube-proxy allow nerwork communication inside the cluster.

+3] Container Engine :-

++ To create container as run.

+4] POD :-

++ The smallest and simplest unit in the kubernetes object model. it represents a single instance of a runnig process in a cluster.
++ Pod are deployment entity of the kubernets.
+Pod is rapper around the container.

 ## Lifecycle of kubernetes